fluzzi/connpy/README.md

 ## Connection manager
 ### Features
     - You can generate profiles and reference them from nodes using @profilename so you dont need to edit multiple nodes when changing password or other information.
     - Nodes can be stored on @folder or @subfolder@folder to organize your devices.
 Then can be referenced using node@subfolder@folder or node@folder
     - If you have too many nodes.
-Get completion script using: conn config --completion, or use fzf installing pyfzf and running conn -f
+Get completion script using: conn config --completion.
+      Or use fzf installing pyfzf and running conn -f
     - Much more!

 ### Usage: